Hull Paragon Interchange: Post privatisation period (1995–present)

 In 1990 the hotel was gutted by a fire, the interior was rebuilt and the hotel re-opened in 1992.

 In 2000 outline planning permission was given for a transport interchange and shopping and leisure complex near Ferensway, Hull; in 2001 full planning documents were submitted for works on a 16.8 ha site included a new shopping arcade development incorporating a hotel and car parking facilities; a transport interchange incorporating the station; as well as landscaping, setting out of streets, a petrol station and a housing development.
 The development also included new facilities for the Hull Truck Theatre and the Albemarle Music Centre.
 The shopping development is known as St Stephen's shopping centre.
 The interchange fully opened on 16 September 2007.

 Features of the railway 2007 station redevelopment include a new canopy to the Ferensway entrance; the "Paragon House" office block was demolished as part of the redevelopment.
 The former station booking office area was restored, and in 2009 opened as a community area.
 From 2009 a mobility scooter hire service was provided at the station.
 The interior of the booking office is used (2011) as a branch of WH Smith.

 The new transport interchange was officially opened by the Queen and the Duke of Edinburgh when they unveiled a plaque on 5 March 2009 after arriving at the station on the Royal Train.

 A £65,000 bronze statue of Hull resident poet Philip Larkin by Martin Jennings was unveiled on the concourse of Hull Paragon Interchange on 2 December 2010, marking the 25th anniversary of the poet's death.
 The statue was located near to the entrance to the Station Hotel, a favoured watering place of the poet.
 In 2011, an additional five slate roundels containing inscriptions of Larkin's poems were installed in the floor around the statue; and in 2012 a memorial bench was installed around a pillar near the statue.

 In February 2017 a full-size model of the Gipsy Moth aircraft used by Amy Johnson to fly solo from Britain to Australia, created over a six-month period by inmates of Hull Prison, was put on display at the station.
 This remained throughout the City of Culture but moved to the adjacent St Stephen's shopping centre in March 2018.
 The station underwent a revamp during 2017, with a £1.4 million investment providing a new waiting area and more retail units.

+In August 2023, a planning application was made by Network Rail to bring Platform 1 back in to use.

+In September 2024, TransPennine Express announced a £500,000 refurbish of the toilet facilities, following a letter from Hull MP Diana Johnson, who described the situation as "unacceptably poor".